Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Hypotheses

-In addition, we expect the degree of gift contagion to be contingent on WeChat group types.
-Red packets are historically sent among relatives (see \textit{Appendix~\ref{sec:history}} for more details).
-We thus posit that we will observe more gift contagion in groups of relatives.
+Similar to the festival effect, we also predict that the strength of gift contagion would be different among different groups.
+In particular, we expect that the effect would be stronger in groups of relatives.
+This leads to the following hypothesis:

-\begin{hyp}[Group type effect] Gift contagion is stronger in groups of relatives than other groups. \end{hyp}
+\begin{hyp}[Group type effect] Gift contagion is stronger in groups of relatives than it is in other groups. \end{hyp}

-Recall that the WeChat user interface highlights who is the luckiest draw recipient, and this information is observed by all group members.
-We thus posit that gift contagion is stronger for luckiest draw recipients.
-There are two possible reasons for this conjecture.
-The first one is the \textit{amount effect}: luckiest draw recipients receive larger amounts and thus they may send a larger amount.
-The second is that the salience of the luckiest draw recipient information may motivate luckiest draw recipients to send red packets (referred to as the \textit{luckiest draw effect}).
-Therefore, we propose the following hypothesis.
+Recall that the user interface highlights the person who is the luckiest draw recipient, and this information is observed by all group members.
+We thus posit that gift contagion is stronger for the luckiest draw recipients.
+There are two possible reasons for our conjecture.
+The first reason is because of the \textit{amount effect}: luckiest draw recipients receive larger amounts, and thus, they may send a larger amount to others, as we explained in Hypothesis 1.
+The second reason is that the salience of the luckiest draw recipient information might motivate users to send red packets (referred to as the \textit{luckiest draw effect}).
+In our model shown in \textit{Appendix~E}, we analytically show that such luckiest draw effect would amplify the size of gift contagion.
+Hence, we have the following hypothesis: